Kinovea/kinovea-docs/source/observation/comparison.rst

 Comparison
 ----------
-Two videos can be opened side by side using the "Two playback screens" button or the menu "View > Two playback screens".
+Two videos can be opened side by side using the :guilabel:`Two playback screens` button or the menu :menuselection:`View --> Two playback screens`.

 The timeline cursor in each playback screen can be moved independently.